Corporate IntelligenceBrand Protection

 • Algorithmic Permutations: Organizations must continuously monitor the registration of thousands of possible typo permutations of their core domains.

-• Historical WHOIS: When a malicious domain is found, OSINT analysts execute Domain WHOIS Historical Forensics to connect the registering email address to broader threat actor infrastructure.
+• Historical WHOIS: When a malicious domain is found, OSINT analysts execute a broader Brand Impersonation Defense workflow to connect the registering email address to broader threat actor infrastructure.

 2. Executive Impersonation on Social Media